Skip to content

 Open the Actions panel

-1. Go to Explore, then Logs.
+1. Go to Explore, then select Logs or Spans.

 The Actions panel opens on the right with two sections: